siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 #### Deploy and Run Siddhi App using config maps

-Siddhi operator allows you to deploy Siddhi app configurations via config maps.
+Siddhi operator allows you to deploy Siddhi app configurations via config maps instead of just adding them inline.
-Instead of adding Siddhi applications inline in the SiddhiProcess configuration, you can also pass them as config maps.
 Through this you can also run multiple Siddhi Apps in a single SiddhiProcess.

-This can be done by passing the Siddhi app file based config maps to the SiddhiProcess's apps configuration as follows.
+This can be done by passing the config maps containing Siddhi app files to the SiddhiProcess's apps configuration as follows.

 ```
 apps: